 Naples: Although Naples is the birthplace of the margarita pizza, you can’t go wrong with a Neapolitan sandwich!
 It’s essentially the same as a Milanese, but it’s baked with cheese and ham and bathed in sauce.

 Rome.
 What sandwich should you order in romantic Rome?
 Along with the classic paninis, Rome is also famous for its good sausage and its wide range of cheeses, so any mix of these is a good choice.

 Sorrento.
 Take advantage of your visit to Sorrento by trying the exquisite Italian sausage.
 A mix with this local product is undoubtedly the best decision to enjoy a quality sandwich.

 Stockholm.
-We have moved to Stockholm, and in this cold but beautiful city we found the shrimp sandwich, or Räksmörgås, which includes a hard-boiled egg, lettuce, tomato, and cucumber, a romsås cream, dill, and roe.
+We have moved to Stockholm, and in this cold but beautiful city we have the shrimp sandwich, or Räksmörgås, which includes a hard-boiled egg, lettuce, tomato, cucumber, a romsås cream, dill, and roe.

 Utrecht.
-Choose a simple but recurrent sandwich, anchovies with gherkin pickles, although in some places, the anchovies can be replaced with sardines, and even a hake fillet.
+Choose a simple anchovies sandwich with gherkin pickles.
+In some places, the anchovies can be replaced with sardines or hake fillet.

 Zagreb.
 Surprised to find sardine sandwiches in Zagreb?
 They’re everywhere!
 They don’t add any garnish due to the strong tasting sardines, but you can get lettuce and tomato.